Here’s an eye-opening statistic: in 2015, the number of searches on mobile devices surpassed searches on the desktop.

 With Squarespace, they’ve already done the heavy lifting for you.
 Their sites come out of the box responsive.

-In some cases, you may have to do a little tweaking.
+In some cases, you make have to do a little tweaking.
 For example, if you desktop site settings in WordPress theme is set at a left and right margin of 50 pixels, it may not look well on a mobile phone.
 Therefore, you might need to set the margins at zero.
 Most themes make such tweaking easy.
 Some, allow you to see your changes in real time on different devices.
 Now, that’s cool.